 Enjoy and be sure to tell everyone you meet that you make your own Apple Butter (I do)!

-I'm Rachel Myers, a mom of 2, married to my college guy, former Corporate America gal that stayed home with the kiddos, and preK teacher working on my Masters in Education.
+I'm Rachel Myers, a mom of 2, married to my college guy, former Corporate America gal that stayed home with the kiddos, and now am a preK teacher.
 This is my little spot to reflect and make it through my journey.
 Sometimes I lean on Christ and sometimes I forget.
 Along the way, I love finding inspiration from others, spreading the good in people and finding the joy in God !